Our Privacy Policy

 Section 9 - Keeping In Touch And Supporting The School

-1. Share personal data about parents and/or alumni, as appropriate, with organisations set up to help establish and maintain relationships with the school community, such as the Foundation, OWBA or Parents’ Association.
+1. Share personal data about employees, students, parents and/or alumni, as appropriate, with organisations set up to help establish and maintain relationships with the school community, such as the Foundation, OWBA or Parents’ Association.

-2. Contact parents and/or alumni (including via the organisations above) by post and email in order to promote and raise funds for the school [and, where appropriate, other worthy causes.
+2. Contact employees, parents and/or alumni (including via the organisations above) by post and email in order to promote and raise funds for the school and, where appropriate, other worthy causes.

 3. Collect information from publicly available sources about parents’ and former pupils’ occupation and activities, in order to maximise the school’s fundraising potential.

 4. Should you wish to limit or object to any such use, or would like further information about them, please contact the Foundation and Alumni Director in writing.
-You always have the right to withdraw consent, where given, or otherwise object to direct marketing or fundraising.
+You always have the right to opt out, or otherwise object to direct marketing or fundraising communications should you wish.
 However, the school may need nonetheless to retain some of your details (not least to ensure that no more communications are sent to that particular address, email or telephone number).

 Section 10 - Your Rights

 10.2.
-The School will endeavour to respond to any such written requests as soon as is reasonably practicable and in any event within statutory time-limits, which is one month in the case of requests for access to information.
+The School will endeavour to respond to any such written requests as soon as is reasonably practicable and in any event within statutory time-limits.
 The School will be better able to respond quickly to smaller, targeted requests for information.
 If the request is manifestly excessive or similar to previous requests, the School may ask you to reconsider or charge a proportionate fee; but, only where Data Protection Law allows it.

 10.3.
 You should be aware that certain data is exempt from the right of access.
 This may include information which identifies other individuals, or information which is subject to legal professional privilege.
 The school is also not required to disclose any pupil examination scripts (though examiners’ comments may fall to be disclosed), nor any confidential reference given by the school for the purposes of the education, training or employment of any individual.

 10.4.
-Specific guidance on GDPR, relating to certain communities within the School, is offered at Annexes A-E to this Privacy Notice as follows:
+Specific guidance on GDPR, relating to certain communities within the School, is offered at Annexes A-D to this Privacy Notice as follows:

 1. Guidance for Parents (Guardians) of children at, or applying to join, the School.